vahidk/EffectiveTensorflow/README.md

 When experimenting with neural network models you usually have a training/test split.
 You want to train your model on the training set, and once in a while evaluate it on test set and compute some metrics.
 You also need to store the model parameters as a checkpoint, and ideally you want to be able to stop and resume training.
 TensorFlow's learn API is designed to make this job easier, letting us focus on developing the actual model.

 The most basic way of using tf.learn API is to use tf.Estimator object directly.
-You need to define a model function that defines a loss function, a train op, one or a set of predictions, and optinoally a set of metric ops for evaluation:
+You need to define a model function that defines a loss function, a train op, one or a set of predictions, and optionally a set of metric ops for evaluation:
 ```python
 import tensorflow as tf